chocolateslice/html5videokeyframes/README.md

 JavaScript library for XML driven keyframes in HTML5 video.

-While it does work on mobile the limitation is that the video has to be manually started before anything can happen.
+It does work on mobile though is limited by the need to manually start the video before anything can happen.

 ## Usage
 Initialise